Information about Kenya and Covid-19

 KENYA AND COVID-19

-In Kenya, the virus has had less impact than most other countries as the government acted immediately after the first case was identified and took effective measures early on to avert the spread by restricting international arrivals, early testing of anyone with a temperature or flu symptoms and promoting hygiene, hand-washing and social distancing.
-Kenya has been awarded the World Travel and Tourism Council (WTTC) “Safe Travel Stamp” after adopting its global health and hygiene protocols.
-International flights resumed from August 1, 2020.
-Airports, including Jomo Kenyatta International Airport (JKIA), comply with international Covid-19 health and safety standards.
+In Kenya, the virus has had less impact than most other countries as the government acted immediately after the first case was identified and took adequate measures early on to avert the spread by restricting international arrivals, early testing of anyone with a temperature or flu symptoms and promoting hygiene, hand-washing and social distancing.
+After adopting its global health and hygiene protocols, Kenya has been awarded the World Travel and Tourism Council (WTTC) “Safe Travel Stamp”.
+International flights resumed on August 1, 2020.
+Airports, including Jomo Kenyatta International Airport (JKIA), comply with global Covid-19 health and safety standards.
 You can watch a short video on JKIA at https://vimeo.com/436360257.
 Domestic flights in Kenya restarted on July 15, 2020.

 OLTEPESI TENTED SAFARI CAMP AND COVID-19

-With the easing of the restrictions that were initially placed on Kenya’s tourism sector, we at Oltepesi Tented Safari Camp immediately did all preparations according to the COVID-19 Hygiene and Sanitation Protocol in line with the World Health Organization (WHO) and Kenya Ministry of Health requirements.
-On July 13, 2020, Oltepesi Tented Safari Camp was certified according to the COVID-19 Hygiene and Sanitation Protocol by the Public Health Officer in Narok West.
-Since September 2020, we have welcomed back visitors to our safari camp for accommodation, game drives and wildlife photography in the beautiful Maasai Mara.
+With the easing of the restrictions initially placed on Kenya’s tourism sector, we at Oltepesi Tented Safari Camp immediately did all preparations according to the COVID-19 Hygiene and Sanitation Protocol in line with the World Health Organization (WHO) and Kenya Ministry of Health requirements.
+As a result, on July 13, 2020, Oltepesi Tented Safari Camp was certified according to the COVID-19 Hygiene and Sanitation Protocol by the Public Health Officer in Narok West.
+Since September 2020, we have welcomed visitors to our safari camp for accommodation, game drives and wildlife photography in the beautiful Maasai Mara.

-Regarding the travel information above: Travellers are advised to familiarize themselves with applicable travel restrictions that can vary from country to country and may be subject to change.
-We recommend that you thoroughly check with your airline, embassy, and other information sources for update and detailed information about your flights and need for preparations for your travel.
+Regarding the travel information above: Travellers are advised to be familiarised with any travel restrictions that can vary from country to country and may change on short notice.
+We recommend that you thoroughly check with your airline, embassy, African Travel and Tourism Association (ATTA), or any other reliable information sources for updates and detailed information about your flights and need for preparations for your travel.

-Write to us at email@example.com if you have any questions or you like to receive detailed information about Oltepesi Tented Safari Camp.
+Please email us at firstname.lastname@example.org if you have any questions or would like to receive detailed information about Oltepesi Tented Safari Camp.